phondekarsahil/learn-flutter/README.md

 * In flutter we can either have stateless or stateful widgets
 * __Stateless Widgets:__ The state of the widget cannot change over time.
 * __Stateful Widgets:__ The state of the widget can change over time.

+## Common Widgets

+* Images, Buttons and Icons

+## Containers, Margins and Padding

+    One of the simplest layout widgets that flutter has to offer is the container widget.
+It acts as a container to another widget or wraps around it.
+It's basically a convenience widget and it comes along with some properties like margin and padding and color etc.

+    If we don't have a child inside a container, it takes up the whole scrren space available.
+But if we have a child for example a text widget then the container restricts itself to the size of that child widget.

+    Now one of the good things about containers is that we can add padding and margin to our child